Every City in the USA

 2019 401,190 July 1, 2019

-What's the median income in Tulsa?
+What is the median household income in Tulsa?

 Median household income is 23% below the U.S. median ($59,838 vs $77,719); 18.7% live in poverty — 6.2 points above the 12.5% U.S. rate.